Welcome

 Use

-Type A tiger bells occur over a wide area and are used in many different ways: as a dance attribute (Pakistan, southern Philippines), as an amulet for adults, children and sometimes animals (goats and sheep in Afghanistan, cats with the Minangkabau in Sumatra, horses in Sumba and Malta).
+Type A tiger bells occur over a wide area and are used in many different ways: as a dance attribute (Pakitan, southern Philippines), as an amulet for adults, children and sometimes animals (goats and sheep in Afghanistan, cats with the Minangkabau in Sumatra, horses in Sumba and Malta).
 There is an evident link between tiger bells and shamanism.
 Shamans in Kalimantan, Sarawak, Mongolia, former Inner Mongolia and South Siberia have type A tiger bells on their costumes and attributes (while shamans from Tibet and Nepal use type B and type C tiger bells).
 One shaman's costume of the Solon

 is decorated with over 60 type A tiger bells of various sizes.

 In recent years new tiger bells have been produced, sometimes copies of old type A tiger bells, sometimes variations inspired by the type A tiger bell.
 These bells are produced for trade to be sold in local Chinese communities and to tourists.
-So far they are reported in shops in Singapore, New York, Amsterdam and in shops on the internet.
+So far they are reported in shops in Singapore, New York, Amsterdam and in shops on the Internet.
 In China there is at least one industrial factory that produces several types of tiger bells, some based on the type A bell.

 Set of four bells, collected in China, Steyl Mission Museum